-Like the best stories, the best thought leadership changes the way readers see the world.
-It plants a seed that continues to grow long after the words are forgotten.
+Like a good story, good thought leadership shifts the way readers see the world.
+It plants a seed that grows long after the words are forgotten.
 It opens readers to new possibilities and starts new conversations.

-The ultimate goal is to convince the audience that you’re a credible partner.
+The ultimate goal of thought leadership is to show the audience that you’re a credible partner.
 Stories can help you do that, but there’s a more directly compelling reason to use stories in thought leadership: They keep people reading.

 Think about the lead.
 There’s a good reason journalists call it the hook.
 It’s the most important part of an article because it determines whether the reader will stick around.
 Many journalists like the anecdotal lead because it draws readers in.
 It presents a protagonist with a problem that the reader identifies with.

 Harvard Business School’s case study guidelines suggest that the “worthiness of the protagonist” who has tried to “overcome high barriers” will increase the odds that readers will “relish the challenge” of engaging with same issues as the main character.